 - low speed of continuous shooting (for sports/action photographers)

-Basically it will be appropriate in your hunting for landscape frames, and for artistic portraits alike.
+Basically it will be appropriate for landscape shots and for artistic portraits alike.

 It is also a great option for other professional photography genres, including wedding, interior, and product photography.

-Without doubt, its fairly affordable price is a HUGE advantage.
+Without doubt, the price is a HUGE advantage.

-In the segment of the top full-frame DSLRs, the Pentax K-1 is one of the best budget FX cameras for landscape photography that you can find in 2022.
+In the segment of the top full-frame DSLRs, the Pentax K-1 (review) is one of the best budget FX cameras for landscape photography that you can find in 2024.

 (You know how expensive they can be!)

-If you want to create sweet landscape shots, it is recommended that you pair up your Pentax K-1 with Pentax 24-70mm f/2.8 lens.
+If you want to create sweet landscape shots, you should pair up your Pentax K-1 with Pentax 24-70mm f/2.8 lens.

-On a full-frame DSLR like the new Pentax K-, this lens captures an angle of 74º in the horizontal direction when you set it at 24mm.
+On a full-frame DSLR like the new Pentax K-, this glass captures an angle of 74º in the horizontal direction when you set it at 24mm.

 And that is GOOD for landscape photography.